techCarpenter/garage-wiki/year-of-hustle.md

 March 2008.
 That was the moment when I decided to start a product business.
 I spent a month in New Zealand, and for the first time ever, I was far enough away from my consulting work… to realize how much I hated it.

-April through June, I watched, listened, and noted the pains in my peer group (design and dev consulting agencies).
+_April through June_, I watched, listened, and noted the pains in my peer group (design and dev consulting agencies).

-July, I analyzed workflows in the popular app people loved to hate.
+_July_, I analyzed workflows in the popular app people loved to hate.
 And sketched out the flow that would become Freckle’s Quick Entry and Quick Reporting feature.

-September, October, November — my husband and I built the very first barebones version of Freckle on about a day a week.
+_September, October, November_ — my husband and I built the very first barebones version of Freckle on about a day a week.

-December — we launched!
+_December_ — we launched!

-January 2009, we ran our first billing cycle: about $1,500 for the month.
+_January 2009_, we ran our first billing cycle: about $1,500 for the month.

 Over the next year, we grew Freckle to almost $30,000 ARR — a respectable first year, but nothing like enough to live on.

-December 2010 rolled around… I was still consulting.
+**December 2010 rolled around… I was still consulting.**

 And we’d just finally shipped a client project that felt like a full-body beating.